TriplyDB/Documentation/docs/triplydb-js/index.md

 echo $TRIPLY_API_TOKEN
 ```

-### How to get the results of a saved query using TriplyDB-js?
+### How do I get the results of a saved query using TriplyDB-js?

-There are several reasons for choosing TriplyDB-js to get results of saved queries in a TriplyDB instance.
+There are several reasons for choosing TriplyDB-js to get results of saved queries of a TriplyDB instance.
 That is why a new functionality was added that allows retreiving reliably a large number of results as the output of a large ```construct``` or ```select``` query.
-This functionality can be implemented following the next steps:
+This functionality can be used following the next steps:

-1. Import Triplydb library.
+1. Import the triplydb library.
    ```typescript
    import Client from '@triply/triplydb';
    ```